 SAT Math Tips and Tools

-Running out of time on the math section?
+Running out of time on the Math section?
 You're not alone!
 We'll take you through the steps you'll need to overcome this common problem, reach your best score, and beat the clock.

 SAT Math Topics Guides

-Strategies for Multiple Types of Math Problems
+Strategies for Multiple Types of SAT Math Problems

-Now let's look at each math topic on the SAT by subject.
+Now, let's look at each math topic on the SAT by subject.

 Plane and Solid Geometry

-But always take to heart that it is possible for you to do well on SAT math.
-It takes dedication and discipline, but mastering the math section is completely doable.
+But always take to heart that it is possible for you to do well on SAT Math.
+It takes dedication and discipline, but mastering the Math section is completely doable.
 Taking the time to work through these guides is a great first step!

-And if you're still procrastinating, take a look at how you can overcome it and get your focus back.
+Still procrastinating on your SAT prep?
+Learn how you can overcome it and get your focus back.

 Want to improve your SAT score by 160 points?

-Check out our best-in-class online SAT prep program.
+Check out our best-in-class online SAT prep classes.
 We guarantee your money back if you don't improve your SAT score by 160 points or more.

-Our program is entirely online, and it customizes what you study to your strengths and weaknesses.
-If you liked this Math strategy guide, you'll love our program.
-Along with more detailed lessons, you'll get thousands of practice problems organized by individual skills so you learn most effectively.
-We'll also give you a step-by-step program to follow so you'll never be confused about what to study next.
+Our classes are entirely online, and they're taught by SAT experts.
+If you liked this article, you'll love our classes.
+Along with expert-led classes, you'll get personalized homework with thousands of practice problems organized by individual skills so you learn most effectively.
+We'll also give you a step-by-step, custom program to follow so you'll never be confused about what to study next.

 Have friends who also need help with test prep?
 Share this article!